 Online selling has become vital to sales success.
-Global online retail sales rose 23.7 percent in 2016 to reach an estimated $1.915 trillion, and could reach $4.058 trillion in 2020 and account for 14.6 percent of all retail sales, eMarketer predicts.
-Online sales continue to increase and consume a larger proportion of marketing budgets.
-In 2016, a Gartner survey of chief marketing officers found that technology now accounts for 27 percent of marketing spending, with the top spending categories being web, digital commerce and digital advertising.
-When you’re investing over a quarter of your marketing budget in online marketing, it’s vital to see a return on investment.
+Global online retail sales rose 23.7 percent in 2016 to reach an estimated $1.915 trillion, and will continue to grow to reach $4.058 trillion in 2020 and account for 14.6 percent of all retail sales, eMarketer predicts.
+As online sales increase, online sales are consuming a larger proportion of marketing budgets.
+In 2016, the top marketing spend categories were web, digital commerce and digital advertising and technology now accounts for 27 percent of marketing spending, a Gartner survey of chief marketing officers found.
+When you’re investing this percentage of your marketing budget in online marketing, it’s vital to see a return on investment.
 Here are four strategies and tools you can use to sell more effectively online.

 Using business intelligence tools is one of the most powerful new sales strategies available to companies.
-BI dashboards let your team analyze sales data at a glance and deploy it in multiple ways.
+BI dashboards can let your team analyze sales data at a glance and deploy it in multiple ways.
 You can see which of your marketing campaigns are pulling the best results so you can better leverage your efforts.
 You can identify which of your customers and products are yielding the most revenue so you can maximize your profits.
-You can also make more accurate sales forecasts so you can improve your inventory management, order fill rates, and profit margins.
-Docurated provides a review of 54 of today’s top BI tools so you can select the tool that best fits your needs.
+You can also make more accurate sales forecasts so you can improve your inventory management, order fill rates and profit margins.
+Docurated provides a review of 54 of today’s top BI tools so you can select the tool that’s best for your needs.

 Customer Relationship Management